Mary MacLeod Banks: Research and service

 Though based in London, Banks travelled extensively throughout Europe gathering material and researching the many papers she wrote for the society's journal.
 She maintained contact with the Pitt Rivers Museum and especially its curator Henry Balfour, who became her close friend.
 During the Second World War donated artifacts she had collected during her fieldwork to the Pitt Rivers Museum, including a chamberpot and brass horse ornaments.

 Publications

 Her published research included British Calendar Customs: Scotland (1937, 1941) and British Calendar Customs: Orkney and Shetland (1946).
-She wrote the introduction and glossary for an edition of The Book of King Arthur and his Noble Knights: Stories from Sir Thomas Malory's Morte D'Arthur (1900), wrote The Shakespeare Story Book (1902), and edited An Alphabet of Tales: An English Fifteenth Century Translation of the Alphabetum Narrationum of Etienne de Besançon (1904), Stories from the Faerie Queene (1916), and Honour & Arms: Tales from Froissart.
+She edited Arnoldus Leodiensis's An Alphabet of Tales: An English Fifteenth Century Translation of the Alphabetum Narrationum of Etienne de Besançon (1904).
 A personal project was her memoir, Memories of Pioneer Days in Queensland (1931), in which she acknowledged racial violence in her rural Australian childhood: It was not until years after my childhood that I learnt of cruelties to the blacks, and I refused at first to believe it possible.
 This I know, that there were very many places where the natives were treated with kindness, and that much of the harshness was due to ignorance and misunderstanding.
 But for actual cruelty, which unfortunately cannot be denied, no excuse is possible.